jul/ADictAdd_iction/docs/source/intro.rst

 Well I have to primitive to display imbricated VectorDict

-And as you can see, by collapsiong a path in the set of keys that leads to a value I can always find a bijection between a vector and the n-ary rooted tree obtained.
+And as you can see, by collapsing a path in the set of keys that leads to a value I can always find a bijection between a vector and the n-ary rooted tree obtained.

+Therefore it is legitim.

 .. literalinclude:: ../../example/pretty_printing.py